Jhy1993/Awesome-GNN-Recommendation/README.md

 As far as I can see, graph mining is highly related to recommender systems.
 Recommend one item to one user actually is the link prediction on the user-item graph.

-This repository mainly consists of two parts:
+This repository mainly consists of three parts:

 - Graph Neural Network
 - GNN based Recommendation
+- GNN related Resources

 We also have an Wechat Official Account, providing some materials about GNN and Recommendation.